lh3/kmer-cnt/README.md

 hash tables.
 Nonetheless, we show better engineering can carry the basic idea a long way.
 If you want to implement your own k-mer counter, [yak-count.c](yak-count.c) could be a good starting point.
 It is fast and relatively simple.
-By the way, if you have an efficient lightweight k-mer counter, please let me know.
+By the way, if you have an efficient and simple k-mer counter (implemented in a few files), please let me know.
 I will be happy to add it to the table.

 [jf]: http://www.genome.umd.edu/jellyfish.html
 [unordermap]: http://www.cplusplus.com/reference/unordered_map/unordered_map/